-MLK’s iconic ‘I Have a Dream’ speech has origins in Huntsville
+How Huntsville people heard a version of MLK’s iconic ‘I Have a Dream’ speech first

 Reading time: 3 minutes

-When you think about the life and legacy of Dr. Martin Lither King — especially today on the national celebration of his birthday — one cannot help but remember his iconic “I Have a Dream” speech delivered in Washington, DC, in 1963.
+When considering the life and legacy of Dr. Martin Luther King Jr., especially today on the national celebration of his birthday, one cannot help but recall his iconic “I Have a Dream” speech delivered in Washington, DC, on Aug.
+28, 1963, at the March on Washington for Jobs and Freedom.

 “I have a dream…”